jorendorff/game-playing/talk.md

 *only* those three methods.

-Another way of saying it is that many games are similar, and this three-method interface captures that essentail similarity.
+Another way of saying it is that many games are similar, and this three-method interface captures that essential similarity.

 *(slide: tree of tic-tac-toe, with scores assigned to every move)*